turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/6_power_automate_flows.md

 ##### Select Columns

-This applies when the change type included modified rows.
+This applies when the change type includes "modified".
 It can be used to filter modification events that will trigger the flow.
 For instance, if we define select columns as firstname,lastname then only updates affecting one or both of these columns will trigger the flow.

 ##### Filter Rows